TL;DR

 - Pay Annually: Paying for your policy upfront avoids interest charges on monthly instalments, often saving you 10-20%.

 - Increase Voluntary Excess: If you can comfortably afford to pay a higher excess, it can lower your premium.
-But never set it so high that you couldn't afford to claim.
+But generally not set it so high that you couldn't afford to claim.

 - Build and Protect Your NCB: Driving carefully is the best long-term strategy for cheaper insurance.
 Consider protecting your NCB once you have 4-5 years built up.